dokimadzo/react-prep/2-Basics/README.md

 # Learning the Basics (4hrs 30min)

-Reminder: the times besides the sections are **how long you should spend on the section**, **NOT** how long it takes to be completed.
+Reminder: the times besides the sections are how long you should spend on the section, **NOT** how long it takes to be completed.

 ## HTML (1hr)

 HTML is the bones of web development.
 No matter how fancy a website is, this is what it gets distilled down to.
-We won't actually be coding in this later, but do get familar with it.
+We won't actually be coding in this later, but do get familiar with it.

 > [Build a cat photo app](https://www.freecodecamp.org/learn/2022/responsive-web-design/#learn-html-by-building-a-cat-photo-app)